With demand for expert dog care on the up, it’s no wonder so many would-be entrepreneurs are wondering how to start a dog walking business.

 Keep on top of the day-to-day running of your business

 Dog walking might not look like a traditional business, but it is still a business.
-You have to keep on top of your finances, including your accounting and taxes (a Self Assessment tax return is a headache for many!)
+You have to keep on top of your finances, including your accounting and taxes.

 And to grow your business and get your name out there, you need a basic understanding of marketing.
 Network with your clients and potentially other businesses who may be interested in working with you.